Do you want to become a travel writer? The job sounds alluring, doesn’t it?

 Travel Writing (The New Critical Idiom) by Carl Thompson

 Less of a how-to guide on travel writing than an academic and critical treatment of the genre, Carl Thompson’s Travel Writing will help you understand the nature, problems, and history of travel writing.
 A must-read!

 Travel Writing 2.0 by Tim Leffel

 Last updated in 2016, Tim Leffel’s Travel Writing 2.0 is one of the best as it relates to leveraging online and digital opportunities in the new media landscape.
 It is also packed full of down-to-earth advice on making a career out of travel writing.
-Listen to Tim Leffel talk about travel writing in an ALL OVER THE PLACE Podcast interview.
+Listen to Tim Leffel talk about travel writing in a Travel Writing World podcast interview.

 Have you read any of these books?
 Which ones are your favorites?
 Also, if we missed any other obvious books on the subject, please let us know in the comments.

 Last Updated on 19 May 2021 by Travel Writing World